-If you decide you still want to act, you’ll need to apply for a licence from OFSI in advance of engaging in any dealing with funds or economic resources.
+If you decide you still want to act, you’ll need to have for a licence from OFSI in advance of engaging in any dealing with funds or economic resources.

 The last point is important because the sanctions regime applies in addition to reporting obligations under anti-money laundering and counter-terrorist financing legislation, including the 2011 regulations.
 For example you’ll need to consider whether to apply enhanced due diligence measures when dealing with a person or entity from a high-risk third country.